Department of Business

-Faculty: David Chaplin, Peter Crabb, Samuel Dunn, Joshua Jensen, Brenda Johnson, Jeff Lineman, Fred Sutton, Mollie Sweet, Konya Weber
+Faculty: David Chaplin, Peter Crabb, Samuel Dunn, Joshua Jensen, Brenda Johnson, Jeffrey Lineman, William Russell (Dean), Fred Sutton, Mollie Sweet, Konya Weber (Department Chair)

 - Students will receive the instruction necessary to pursue Truth and increase their knowledge across a range of contemporary business subjects including accounting, economics, finance, management, information technology, operations, international business environment, law, ethics, marketing, and communication.